Kurdish militants fire at Turkish border town, 3 killed

 The rockets struck a high school and two houses in the town of Karkamis, in Gaziantep province, as well as a truck near a Turkish-Syria border gate, the state-run Anadolu Agency reported.

-Interior Minister Suleyman Soylu said the dead include a teacher and a child, who were killed in one neighborhood.
-One of the rockets landed on the grounds of a school but there were no fatalities at the school.
+Interior Minister Suleyman Soylu said the dead include a teacher and a child.
+One of the rockets landed on the grounds of a high school but there were no fatalities there.

-Soylu said Turkey would respond to the attacks “in the strongest way possible.”
+Turkey would respond to the attacks “in the strongest way possible,” the minister said.

+The Kurdish-led Syrian Democratic Forces opened fire toward Karkamis from its positions near the Syrian border town of Kobani, according to Rami Abdurrahman, who heads the Britain-based Syrian Observatory for Human Rights, an opposition war monitor.
+He added that Turkish troops retaliated by firing toward SDF positions on the Syrian side of the border but there was no word on casualties yet.

+While Kurdish-led forces in Syria have not commented nor claimed responsibility for the attacks, the Syrian Democratic Forces in a statement Monday vowed to respond to Turkish airstrikes “effectively and efficiently at the right time and place."

 The rocket attacks came days after Turkey launched deadly airstrikes over northern regions of Syria and Iraq, targeting Kurdish groups that Ankara holds responsible for a Nov.
 13 bomb attack in Istanbul.
 The bomb rocked a bustling avenue in the heart of Istanbul on Nov.
 13, killing six people and wounding over 80 others.